epu-ntua/enershare-tsg-connector-deployment-guide/README.md

     # sudo ufw enable
     ```

-5. **Configure clusterIssuer:** ClusterIssuer is a Kubernetes resource that represents a specific certificate authority or a way to obtain certificates for cluster-wide issuance.
+#### 5. **Configure clusterIssuer:**
+ClusterIssuer is a Kubernetes resource that represents a specific certificate authority or a way to obtain certificates for cluster-wide issuance.
 It uses the ACME protocol to interact with certificate authorities (e.g Let's Encrypt) and automate the certificate issuance process.
 Apply `cluster-issuer.yaml` file provided using:
     ```bash
     microk8s kubectl apply -f cluster-issuer.yaml
     ```

+#### 6. DNS A records
-6. Ensure DNS A records (or a wildcard DNS A record) is set to point to the public IP address of the VM.
+Ensure DNS A records (or a wildcard DNS A record) is set to point to the public IP address of the VM.
     ```bash
     # This returns VM's public IP address in ipv4 (e.g 147.102.6.27)
     curl -4 ifconfig.co